Finomnis/librespot-docker/README.md

 # librespot-docker

-A [librespot] docker container for your Raspberry Pi or PC.
+A [librespot] Docker container for your Raspberry Pi or PC.

 Convert your Raspberry Pi or PC to a [Spotify] streaming target!